ankane/jetpack/README.md

 jetpack search "neural network"
 ```

-For a full list of commands, use:
+For the full list of commands, use:

 ```sh
 jetpack help